What Is Psoriasis?

 Psoriasis is a condition that is thought to affect approximately 125 million people worldwide.
 So if you ever feel like no one could understand what you’re dealing with, and why me, world, why me?
 There are so many other people out there dealing with a similar issue.

-Psoriasis is considered to be inherited, as well as brought about by environmental factors.
-People who have a history of psoriasis in their family are more likely to suffer from psoriasis some time during their life than those who don’t have any family history with the condition.
+It is considered to be inherited, as well as brought about by environmental factors.
+People who have a history of psoriasis in their family are more likely to suffer from this condition some time during their life than those who don’t have any family history with the condition.

 There are five types of psoriasis, and they are plaque psoriasis, inverse psoriasis, pustular psoriasis, guttate psoriasis, erythrodermic psoriasis, and psoriatic arthritis.
-Below you will learn more about the different types of psoriasis in-depth.
+Below you will learn more about the different types in-depth.

-Plaque psoriasis is known to be the most common types of psoriasis.
-This type of psoriasis presents itself as red, inflamed areas, that tend to be covered in a flakey buildup of skin.
+Plaque psoriasis is known to be the most common type of psoriasis.
+This type presents itself as red, inflamed areas, that tend to be covered in a flakey buildup of skin.